 Doctors could also be penalized for using speculative language such as “could be” or “may be” in their independent medical opinion.
 The VA could reject an independent medical opinion when a physician fails to address unfavorable evidence.

-Another reason for rejecting the findings of an independent medical opinions includes a doctor’s failure to address a significant period of time between a Veteran’s discharge and a PTSD diagnosis.
-The VA could also reject an independent medical opinion when the agency feels that that the doctor is relying on inaccurate facts in the PTSD analysis.
+Another reason for rejecting the findings of independent medical opinions includes a doctor’s failure to address a significant period of time between a Veteran’s discharge and a PTSD diagnosis.
+The VA could also reject an independent medical opinion when the agency feels that the doctor is relying on inaccurate facts in the PTSD analysis.

-Berry Law Firm represents Veterans nationwide.
+Berry Law represents Veterans nationwide.
 Our firm has been providing legal counsel to fellow Veterans since 1965.

 Firm founder John S. Berry Sr. is a Vietnam War Veteran and Bronze Star recipient.
 John S. Berry Jr. was a company commander in Iraq during Operation Iraqi Freedom and a platoon leader in Operation Joint Forge in Bosnia.
-Eight other attorneys in our firm have served in the U.S. military.
+11 other attorneys in our firm have served in the U.S. military.

 If you are struggling to obtain VA disability benefits for PTSD, you do not have to deal with all the challenges by yourself.
 Contact Berry Law and let us handle all of the complex legal legwork so you can focus on your health and well-being.

 Our firm understands the many complications to PTSD claims.
 We handle appeals before all VA Regional Offices, the Board of Veterans’ Appeals, and the U.S. Court of Appeals for Veterans Claims.